quinnschwartz/pig-dice/README.md

 in: enter number 2 in number box and click start game
 out: player 1 score and player 2 score appear, game starts

-1) if the player hits the "roll" button a random number from 1-6 is returned.
+1) *DONE* if the player hits the "roll" button a random number from 1-6 is returned.
 in: click roll button
 out: 6, 6, 4, 2, 3, etc.

-2) that number is added to the turn score.
+2) *DONE* that number is added to the turn score.
 in: clicking roll button
 out: (subtotal 24: 6, 6, 4, 3, 5)

-3) If it's 1, the turn score resets and the turn is over.
+3) *DONE* If it's 1, the turn score resets and the turn is over.
 in: clicking roll button
 out: 5, 2, 3, 1-TOO GREEDY YOURE out

-4) if the user hits the "hold" button then their turn score is added to their total score and the turn is over.
+4) *DONE* if the user hits the "hold" button then their turn score is added to their total score and the turn is over.
 in: (subtotal 24: 6, 6, 4, 3, 5), click hold button
 out: (subtotal 0: ), player Total Score: 24